jpverkamp/blog/content/programming/advent-of-code/2017/2017-12-13-firewall-puncher.md

 day-13  python3 firewall-puncher.py input.txt --safest  23.190335035324097      safe: 3937334
 ```

-If I wanted to optimize this, what we're looking for is the {{< wikipedia "least common multiple" >}} of all of the cycle lengths when offset by the depths.
+If I wanted to optimize this, what we're looking for is the [[wiki:least common multiple]]() of all of the cycle lengths when offset by the depths.
 That seems like something that should be possible.